Alipay: Philippines

 Alipay was introduced to the Philippines in 2018 by Asia United Bank (AUB).
 AUB also introduced WeChat Pay, and intends to use both payment systems to cater to Chinese tourists visiting the country.

 Ant Financial also has invested on Mynt, the operator of the mobile service GCash which caters to the Philippine market.
 It helped convert GCash into a cashless mobile payment service similar to Alipay.

 Singapore

 In 2017, Ant Financial partnered with CC Financial, a start-up company in Singapore.
 Alipay plans to expand its 20,000 acceptance points in Singapore, and open up their platform to Singapore banking users.

 South Korea

 Alipay was introduced in South Korea in 2015, and is now available at various merchants around the country.
 Users can even receive an instant tax refund at four major airports in the country.
 In 2019, taxis in Seoul and Starbucks will accept Alipay via Kakaopay.

 Vietnam

-Alipay entered Vietnam in 2010, with its network up to 21,000.
-Ant Financial hopes that their network in Vietnam could assist Chinese tourists visiting the country.
+Alipay entered Vietnam in 2010, Ant Financial indicated that their network in Vietnam could assist Chinese tourists visiting the country.
 Currently in Vietnam, Davitrans, a proxy shipping service, is the only website in the country that accepts Alipay as one of its payment methods.